CALL FOR SUBMISSIONS ON COMMUNICATION THEORY

-Following the official theme for the NCA 103nd Annual Convention – Our Legacy, Our Relevance – RCA encourages submissions that encourgae dialogue about how intellectual, institutional, and cultural legacies we honor through our work can impact broader publics in Russia and beyond, and how other legacies might inform our scholarly and pedagogical work.
+Following the official theme for the 104th NCA Annual Convention in Salt Lake City, Utah – Communication at Play – RCA encourages submissions that examine the nature of play and its role within communication frameworks and interaction in Russia and beyond, or exhibit playfulness in shaping the experience of scholars coming together to address issues of common concern, such as playing with process, with language, with culture, and with fellow scholars, teachers, and professionals to inform our scholarly and pedagogical work.
 Please read more about this year’s theme at the NCA Convention website: http://www.natcom.org/convention/.

-We welcome any theoretical perspective or methodological approach that may advance our understanding of communication discipline.
-For example, papers about communicative or rhetorical behavior, social interaction, theoretical contributions or any form of mediated or face-to-face form of communication or interaction in Russia would be appropriate.
+We welcome any theoretical perspective or methodological approach that may advance our understanding of communication discipline, including, but not limited to, critical/cultural studies, rhetoric, media, intercultural, interpersonal, organizational, peace and conflict, gender and sexuality, political, and performative.
+For example, papers about communicative or rhetorical behavior, social interaction, theoretical contributions or any form of mediated or face-to-face form of communication or interaction within the context of Russia would be appropriate.
 However, submissions should not be limited to Russia alone as long as they are related to it in some way.
 In addition to the traditional types of submissions, we encourage innovative methods that may not use traditional presentational formats or require the literal presence of such participants.
 We also encourage panel discussion submissions that include presenters from multiple institutions and (or) multiple countries.

-We accept submissions in three formats: Individual Papers, Paper Session, and Panel Discussions.
+We accept submissions in four formats: Individual Papers, Paper Session, Panel Discussions, and Performance Sessions.
 For definitions of submission types, please refer to the step-by-step “How to Submit” Instructions provided in the Convention Library.
 All submissions must be made via NCA Convention Central.
 Emailed or mailed submissions will not be accepted.
 All submissions must be in English.

 Individual Papers: Full papers and extended abstracts may be submitted for consideration.
 Extended abstracts should contain sufficient information for review; although they will be considered, priority will be given to full papers.
 You should not submit a paper that has been published or accepted for publication at the time of submission.
 Superior paper submissions may be programmed in the Scholar to Scholar Series, which provides a format especially appropriate for visual and aural work, multimedia projects, and interactive presentations.
 If you’d like your paper to be considered for Scholar to Scholar, please check the appropriate agreement box during the submission process.
 Authors will enter their submission information including title, author(s), paper description (for the convention program), and upload an extended abstract or a completed paper file.
 Please remove ALL identifying information from your uploaded paper/abstract file prior to submission.
 Instructions on how to prepare a blind copy are provided in the Convention Library.
 Uploaded files should not exceed 25 pages of primary text, excluding abstract, title page and works cited page(s).